+While there is no cure for tinnitus,it can be mitigated with good strategies.
 Many patients find listening to music very helpful.
 Focusing on music might help you forget about the ringing in your ears for a period of time.
 It can also help to mask the sound.
-Other people like to listen to recorded nature sounds, animals, or the ocean for instance.
+Other people like to listen to recorded nature sounds, animals, or the ocean.

-Avoid anything that can make the ringing in your ears worse, such as smoking, alcohol, lack of sleep and loud environments.
-If you are regularly exposed to loud noise at home or at work, wear ear plugs or special earmuffs to protect your hearing and keep the rining in your ears from getting worse.
+Avoid anything that can make the ringing in your ears worse, such as smoking, alcohol, lack of sleep, and loud environments.
+If you are regularly exposed to loud noise at home or at work, wear earplugs or special earmuffs to protect your hearing and keep the ringing in your ears from getting worse.

 If it is hard for you to hear over the ringing, ask other people to face you when they talk so you can see their faces.
 Viewing their expressions may help you understand them better.
 Ask people to speak louder and more clearly.